Bcastillo44/18-Blockchain-homework/Blockchain_Instructions.md

 4. Now the nodes can be used to begin mining blocks.

    - Run the nodes in separate terminal windows with the commands:

      - ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
      - ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock

-   - **NOTE:** Type your password and hit enter - even if you can't see it visually!
+   - **NOTE:** Type your password and hit enter - replace "SEALER_ONE_ADDRESS with the address from Node 1

-5. Your private PoA blockchain should now be running!
+5. Your private Blockchain should now be running.

 6. With both nodes up and running, the blockchain can be added to MyCrypto for testing.